nikhil-pn/Spotify-Clone-JS-Tailwind/README.md

 # Spotify-Clone-JS-Tailwind

-## Video Demo of the Spotify-Clone-JS-Tailwind
+## Video Demo of the Spotify-Clone-JS-Tailwind🚀

 https://user-images.githubusercontent.com/110462696/227015962-3456a927-bc55-45ad-9a79-15aa1d3f5511.mp4